+Have you heard of Big Cypress National Preserve?
+No?
 On the northern border of Everglades National Park there’s a pretty cool Florida landmark.
-No, we’re not talking about the Tamiami Trail, even though Highway 41 is fun to drive, but we’re talking about Big Cypress National Preserve.
-Big Cypress is a part of the National Parks Service and it’s pretty cool with its swamps and tree and gators.
+No, we’re not talking about the Tamiami Trail, even though Highway 41 is fun to drive, but we’re talking about this awesome National Park site: Big Cypress National Preserve.
+Big Cypress is a part of the National Parks Service and it’s really cool with its swamps and trees, boardwalks and alligators.

-Being a part of the larger Everglade swamp system, is it worth planning time in Big Cyrpess National Preserve?
+Being a part of the larger Everglades ecological system, is it worth planning time JUST in Big Cypress National Preserve?
 Absolutely!
-It’s very different from what you’ll experience in Everglades National Park and you’ll love it.
+It’s very different from what you’ll experience in river of grass in Everglades National Park and is a great day trip from Miami or Naples, Florida.
+You’ll love it!

 What you'll find...

-Located smack dab in the middle of Miami and Naples, Florida, you’ll have to drive through Big Cypress National Preserve if you’re going between the two.
-On the north end Big Cypress is bordered by I-75, aka Alligator Alley, and to the south Florida Highway 41, the Tamiami Trail.
+Located smack dab in the middle of the southern tip of the state, between Miami and Naples, Florida, is Big Cypress National Preserve.
+You’ll have to drive through Big Cypress National Preserve if you’re going between the two, so you might as well stop.
+On the north end Big Cypress NPS is bordered by I-75, aka Alligator Alley, and to the south Florida Highway 41, the Tamiami Trail.

 Tip: if you’re camping, we recommend a campervan or some sort of structured camp setup.
 You’re in alligator territory, and while they’re pretty chill most of the time, we loved the additional safety of the Escape Campervan we rented.